Select Deadline Mode in the calculator

 Scenario

 A company director needs to call a shareholders' meeting to pass a resolution approving a conditional transaction.
 The condition requires shareholder approval by 15 January 2025.
 To meet this deadline, the meeting is scheduled for 14 January 2025.
 Under the Companies Act, shareholders must receive notice of the meeting not less than 10 working days before the meeting date.
-The director must calculate the latest date to serve the notice, considering that regional anniversaries are not relevant to the Companies Act definition of working days, and taking into account the legislative summer shutdown period (25 December to 2 January).
+The director must calculate the latest date to serve the notice, considering that regional anniversaries are not relevant to the Companies Act definition of working days, and taking into account the selected fixed statutory-style summer window (25 December to 2 January).

 Example Workflow